-- Planting using moisture-retentive soil mixes help to decrease the frequency of refilling.
+- Planting using moisture-retentive soil mixes helps to decrease the frequency of refilling.

-- Also, soil for growing in self-watering containers should be light, friable, and well-drained to encourage excellent growth.
+- Also, soil for growing in self-watering containers should be light, crispy, and well-drained to encourage excellent growth.

 - Never leave self-watering containers out after a heavy frost.
-Otherwise, the water pot in the base may freeze and expand making the chamber to break.
+Otherwise, the water pot in the base may freeze and expand, making the chamber break.

 And if you must store them outside during winter, ensure you first drain the base completely dry.

-- The best size of self-watering pots to use depends on the plant(s) you are planning to grow.
+- The best size of self-watering pots to use depends on the plant(s) you plan to grow.

 Generally, you should pick the biggest container available since it will hold more soil which means a bigger root growing space and improved root growth.